by Carolyn Thomas ♥ @HeartSisters

 I knew something was terribly wrong with me.
 I couldn’t seem to concentrate, couldn’t make even the simplest of decisions, couldn’t stop weeping over nothing, and, most distressing for an extroverted optimist, I was unable to find any pleasure in the many things that I used to enjoy.

 It’s not that I felt sad (although I often did) but more that I just didn’t care.
 I wanted to pull the covers over my head and hide all day long.
 I slept in my clothes.
 I forgot about clean hair or basic hygiene.
 I just didn’t care how I looked or how I smelled.
 At first, I did try valiantly to paste on a little happy face for family and friends, but that soon became so exhausting that it seemed easier to just stop being around others entirely.

 I didn’t know it at the time, but I was getting a firsthand remedial course in correcting those misconceptions about depression.
-The situational depression that so often accompanies a cardiac diagnosis is a dangerous condition if you’re a heart patient, because we know that depressed people are far less likely to take their cardiac meds as directed, exercise, eat healthy, quit smoking, show up for cardiac rehabilitation classes, or follow basic medical recommendations.
+The situational depression that so often accompanies a life-altering diagnosis is a dangerous condition if you’re a heart patient, because we know that depressed people are far less likely to take their cardiac meds as directed, exercise, eat healthy, quit smoking, show up for cardiac rehabilitation classes, or follow basic medical recommendations.

 Check this list of myths and facts to test your own awareness:

 MYTH: Depression is hurtful, but not a major medical condition.